baigal628/mm_dlbcl_manuscript/README.md

     Determines the percentage of inferCNV-positive cells within clonally expanded cell populations.

+The runtime of each script depends on the size of the input dataset and the available computing resources.
+It may range from several minutes to several hours.

 ## III.
 Reproducing Data and Figures from the Manuscript